-- Please be on time for each class.
+- Please be on time for class both at the beginning of class and when "breaks" are ending.
 Arriving late is a distraction to me and your classmates, makes you miss important information at the beginning the class (making it difficult to keep up), and can result in you missing attendance/iClicker points.
 Likewise, your departure from class should be at the same time as your classmates.
 If you must leave class early for a meeting or appointment, etc., please inform me at the beginning of class and be as discreet as possible when exiting. - Cell phones, tablets, laptops, and similar devices tend to be distracting to both you and your classmates.
 Phones should only be used for iClicker polling and should otherwise be silent and put away throughout class.
 Tablets/laptops should only be used for taking notes/working out class problems.
 If caught doing something else, you will not be allowed to use these devices in class again.
 Additionally, unauthorized use of electronics can be counted as an absence. - Student behavior that interferes with my ability to conduct a class or other students' opportunity to learn is unacceptable and will not be tolerated at UNT.
 Additionally, we will treat each other with respect and civility at all times (in person and online), and we will observe the core values of the College of Business.
-If any of this is violated, the student will be directed to leave the classroom and the instructor may refer the student to the Dean of Students to consider whether the student's conduct violated the Code of Student Conduct. (https://deanofstudents.unt.edu/conduct)
+If any of this is violated, the student will be directed to leave the classroom and the instructor may refer the student to the Dean of Students to consider whether the student's conduct violated the Code of Student Conduct. (https://deanofstudents.unt.edu/conduct) - STUDENT HELP & TUTORING: Please utilize the free one-on-one tutoring at the Accounting Tutor Lab here in the BLB.
+I have the hours and location posted on Canvas under Course Essentials.
+Of course, I am also available in office hours, via email, etc. to help with material. - SCHEDULE: Please make sure to download the "ACCT 3120.002 Fall 2021 Calendar" from Canvas and make note of due dates, exam dates, etc. I suggest entering these in your phone calendar now and setting alerts so you never miss a due date.